admin-shell-io/aas-specs-security/README.md

 https://creativecommons.org/licenses/by/4.0/
 )

-This repository contains specifications of < content > of the Asset Administration Shell. < add further information >
+This repository contains specifications of the Asset Administration Shell with respect to security.

 ## Industrial Digital Twin Association (IDTA)

 Governance of the specification is done in the working group Open Technology of the [IDTA](https://industrialdigitaltwin.org/en/)

-The specification number is: **IDTA-0100x**
+The specification number is: **IDTA-01004**

 ## Industrial Digital Twin Association (IDTA)